Erich Fromm & the Fear of Freedom

 Fromm & Reason

-Fromm was interested in understanding something that was irrational –irrational mass behavior.
+Fromm was interested (like Freud before him) in understanding the irrational aspects of humans –irrational mass behavior.
 He found answers in the writings of Marx.

-Fromm finds the lack of freedom represented by biological and/or social/structural determinism would make life easy (if it were true).
-Confort in both instances derive from the fact that believing the lie, nonetheless, provides your life with structure and meaning; there are no doubts–no cause for soul-searching, because you fit into your assigned place and never suffered an identity crisis.
+Fromm finds the lack of freedom represented by biological and/or social/structural determinism would make life easy (not hard as many people assume).
+Comfort in the state of “unfreedom” where the person believes in the lie that they are free, provides your life with structure and meaning; as such, there are no doubts–there is no cause for soul-searching, because you fit into your assigned place and never suffered an identity crisis.

 Under the system of Western liberal democracy, the perception of freedom is very frightening to many people; so much, that they engage in what appears to be irrational mass behavior as a means of escaping it (think about how the escape to nationalism, patriotism, fascism and the typically racist and sexist/misogynist behavior that go with this fit this pattern).